 It is not uncommon to encounter challenges finding sufficient content that has compatible licensing when creating OER.
-In this case, adding an "Except Where Otherwise Noted" clause to the license and clearly identifying content that is under a license that is not incompatible to your chosen license may be appropriate.
+In this case, adding an "Except Where Otherwise Noted" clause to the license and clearly identifying content that is under a license that not incompatible to your chosen license may be appropriate.
 As noted prior, having incompatible licenses does create challenges for those who may choose to remix your OER based on the license you choose.
-Most importantly, you want to ensure you are accurately reflecting the licenses of resources integrated into your product.